txstate-etc/react-mutable-stores/README.md

 ```tsx
 const state = useStoreFromContext(MyStoreContext)
 ```
-### BehaviorSubject
+### RxJS BehaviorSubject
-The Store class extends BehaviorSubject from RxJS.
-So anything you can do with a BehaviorSubject you can do with a store, including subscribing without a hook, piping, etc.
+Our hooks and our `DerivedStore` implementation are designed to be compatible with RxJS' `BehaviorSubject` in addition to our local implementation of `Store`.
+Anywhere you are being asked to provide a `Store`, you may provide a `BehaviorSubject` instead.
+This will allow you to unlock the full power of RxJS if you are doing something advanced.
+Keep in mind, if you use a `BehaviorSubject` instead of a `Store`, it will not check for inequality before notifying subscribers, which could lead to extra component renders or in rare cases, infinite render loops.

+### Use Store directly
+The `Store` class can be used without a hook to do things like logging or creating complicated event chains.
 ```typescript
 myStore.subscribe(state => console.log('myStore state change', state))
 ```
 ### DerivedStore
-You can also make a DerivedStore without a hook.
+You can also make a `DerivedStore` without a hook.
 ```typescript
 import { DerivedStore } from 'react-mutable-stores'
 const widthStore = new DerivedStore(globalStore, s => s.width)
 widthStore.subscribe(width => console.log('screen width changed', width))
 ```
-DerivedStores can be mutable if you provide a `setter` or use a property name.
+`DerivedStore`s can be mutable if you provide a `setter` or use a property name.
 The `setter` will receive the new value and the current parent state and should return a new parent state.
 ```typescript